ZuriCoin/ZuriCoin/README.md

 We need your Help. any way you can.

-We would support article writers with 200 Zuri Coin.
+We would support article writers with 2000 Zuri Coin.

-We would support programmers and developers who contribute directly or indirectly to the use of Zuricoin with a 2000 Zuri Coin.
+We would support programmers and developers who contribute directly or indirectly to the use of Zuricoin with 5000 Zuri Coin.

-We would support marketters with 100 Zuri Coin.
+We would support marketers with 500 Zuri Coin.

-We would support Youtubers with 200 Zuri Coin.(Your video needs to have up to a Thousand views)
+We would support Youtubers with 1000 Zuri Coin.(Your video needs to have up to a Thousand views)

 We would support anyone who believes in the version of Zuri Coin and Who in one way or the other supports Zuri Coin - with 50 Zuri Coin